-The Catalog pane is a tree view of the items you have added to your project, organized by item type.
+The Catalog pane is a tree view of items you have added to your project, items in your active portal, items on your computer, and items you have designated as favorites.
 Catalog views provide access to the same items but offer information and options not available in the Catalog pane.
 Browse dialog boxes appear when you need to browse to a location to complete a task, such as adding data to a map or opening a project.

 |Action||Catalog pane||Catalog view||Browse dialog box|

 Browse, search for, and access GIS content on your computer, network drives, and portals.